tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/2019-05-06-preview/search-documents.md

 #### `scoringStatistics=local | global (optional)`

 A value that specifies whether we want to calculate scoring statistics (such as document frequency) globally for more consistent scoring, or locally, for lower latency.
-See [Scoring Statistics in Azure Cognitive Search](https://docs.microsoft.com/azure/search/index-similarity-and-scoring#scoring-statistics)
+See [Scoring statistics in Azure Cognitive Search](https://docs.microsoft.com/azure/search/index-similarity-and-scoring#scoring-statistics)

 #### `sessionId=[string] (optional)`

 Using sessionId help improve relevance score consistency for search services with multiple replicas.
 In multi-replica configurations, you can notice slight differences between relevance scores of individual documents for the same query.
 When a session ID is provided, the service will make best-effort to route a given request to the same replica for that session.
 Be wary that reusing the same session ID values repeatedly can interfere with load balancing of the requests across replicas and adversely affect the performance of the search service.
 The value used as sessionId cannot start with a '_' character.
 If a service doesn't have any replicas, this parameter has no effect on performance or score consistency.

+<a name="featuresmode"></a>

-#### `featuresMode=disabled | enabled (optional)`
+#### `featuresMode=disabled | enabled (optional)` (Preview)

 A value that specifies whether the results should include query result features - information that's used to compute the relevance score of a document in relation to the query, such as per field similarity.
 The default is 'disabled'.
 Use 'enabled' to expose additional query result features.
-Those additional query result features include: per field similarity score, per field term frequency, and per field number of unique token matched.
+Those additional query result features include: per field similarity score, per field term frequency, and per field number of unique tokens matched.

 #### `minimumCoverage (optional, defaults to 100)`